CDCgov/prime-reportstream/prime-router/docs/observability/azure-events.md

 ### ReportRouteEvent
-This is a routing event emitted during the receiver filter step, _after_ all filters have passed and a report has been routed to a receiver.
+This event is emitted by the receiver filter step, _after_ all filters have passed and a report has been routed to a receiver.
 Many `ReportRouteEvent` can correspond to a `ReportAcceptedEvent` and can be "joined" on:

 `ReportAcceptedEvent.reportId == ReportRouteEvent.parentReportId`